davidsonfellipe/awesome-wpo/README.md

 * [clean-css](https://github.com/jakubpawlowicz/clean-css) - A fast, efficient, and well tested CSS minifier for node.js.

+## Sprite Generators
+* [Pitomba-spriter](https://github.com/pitomba/spriter) - Spriter is a simple and flexible dynamic sprite generator for CSS, using Python.
+It can process CSS both synchronous and asynchronous as it provides classes to be used in your python code and also a watcher that listens to your filesystem and changes CSS and sprite as soon as a static is changed.

 ## SVG
 * [SVGO](https://github.com/svg/svgo) - SVGO is a Nodejs-based tool for optimizing SVG vector graphics files.

 ## Javascript benchmark